Mental health resources available in Abilene following death of 26-year old rodeo participant

 ABILENE, Texas — 26-year old Skee Burkes died Sept.
 9 after being bucked off a bronc at the West Texas Fair & Rodeo at the Taylor County Expo Center in Abilene.

-Following this incident, the Expo Center Board of Directors and staff has provided a list of mental health resources to those who might have been directly impacted and/or are in need of extra help.
+Following this incident, the Expo Center of Taylor County board of directors and staff have provided a list of mental health resources to those who might have been directly impacted and/or are in need of extra help.

 Available services including the following: